elpfian/DP-neural-network-matlab/README.md

 # Neural Network v1
-School project: neural network coded using Matlab, can use with MNIST data
+School project: Code neural network using Matlab with a fully matrix-based approach to backpropagation over a mini-batch.
+Test with XOR and MNIST.

 Invoke function: neural_net( inputs, targets, nodeLayers, numEpochs, batchSize, eta )